kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 ### Prompting the LLM with RAG

-The next section has a couple of functions that we will use in the next section.
-They are pretty straightforward, and probably don't need any more explanation that in the markdown above their cell.
+The next section has a couple of functions that we’ll use in the following steps.
+They’re pretty straightforward, and probably don’t need any more explanation than in the markdown above their cell.

-Now, before trying to run this last section you’re going to have to create a .env file in the root directory of the repository.
+Now, before trying to run this last section, you’ll need to create a .env file in the root directory of the repository.

 ```dotenv
 OPENAI_API_KEY=sk-proj-YOUR_API_KEY